 No matter how small a pipe leak is, you don’t want water pouring out into your home.
-Unaddressed leaks tend to grow, too, so small problems won’t stay small for long.
+Even small drips can develop into big problems.
 Luckily, there are plenty of home plumbing tools designed to help you make quick fixes to prevent disaster.

 Leaking Pipe Joint

-Leaking pipe joints are a little trickier than normal pipe leaks, because the angle of the joint can make quick repairs awkward or ineffective.
+Leaking pipe joints are a little trickier than normal pipe leaks.
+The angle of the joint can make quick repairs awkward or ineffective.
 Luckily, there are a few tools designed specifically for administering quick fixes to vexing leaks like these.

 Over time, however, the leak may grow wider than the sleeve.
 In a real pinch, you could supplement either of these tools with duct tape, but keep in mind how temporary a solution it would be.

 Faulty Water Heater

-If your water heater isn’t working very well, it’s probably because sediment has collected in the tank.
+If your water heater isn’t working well, it’s likely that sediment has collected in the tank.
 When a layer of sediment builds up at the base of a water heater tank, it blocks the heating element.
 The water heater wastes time and power trying to heat through the sediment.
 You don’t get hot water as quickly, and your water heater becomes strained.
-All water heaters need to be replaced eventually, but flushing your tank can extend its lifespan significantly.
+All water heaters need to be replaced eventually but flushing your tank can extend its lifespan significantly.

 First, turn off the water heater.
 Run hot water in a sink for about 10 minutes to drain the tank of hot water.
-Shut off the cold water supply on top of the tank, and then attach a garden hose to the drain valve.
+Shut off the cold-water supply on top of the tank, and then attach a garden hose to the drain valve.
 Make sure the hose leads to the nearby floor drain.
-Re-open the cold water supply WITHOUT closing the drain valve or disconnecting the hose.
+Re-open the cold-water supply WITHOUT closing the drain valve or disconnecting the hose.
 Watch the water drain until you can’t see sediment discoloration in it.